staehlmich/whisper-telebot/README.md

 ## Step 2: Deploy bot to Heroku
 In order for the bot to run in a serverless manner, we need to deploy it to a service.
 Follow [these instructions](https://devcenter.heroku.com/articles/getting-started-with-python) to create a Heroku account and deploy the bot.
+Check that your python packages in requirements.txt match the latest [pytorch](https://pytorch.org/get-started/locally/) release and [heroku stack](https://devcenter.heroku.com/categories/stacks).
+Install pytorch cpu package, to meet the required slug-size by heroku.